-Search Real Estate Listings For Sale in Bozeman, Montana – MLS Maps and Photos
+Bozeman Real Estate Listings in 2025 – MLS Maps, Photos

-Sales of residential property (homes, condos, townhomes) in Bozeman are slightly down – Bozeman Realty Forecast
+Sales of Bozeman residential property (homes, condos, townhomes) are down to 201.

 Bozeman, MT has been named the best place in the Rockies for healthy living and technology startups.

-Chart 1: In the last 10 years, sales prices for all Bozeman residential properties have climbed, and dramatically from 2019 to 2022!
+In the last 10 years, sales prices for all Bozeman residential properties have climbed, and especially from Q2 2020 to Q1 2022!

-Median sales prices throughout Bozeman began increasing above the average annual rate–about 9%–in May 2020, no doubt from from Covid-related, relocation.
+Median sales prices throughout Bozeman began increasing above the average annual rate–about 9%–in May 2020.

 More Bozeman Real Estate Price Data